 - 450g/4 cups all purpose flour

 - 50g/1/4 cup caster sugar

 - 4 tbsp milk

 - 90g/1/2 cup chocolate chips or chopped chocolate

 - 1-2 tbsp half and half/single cream for brushing

 - Preheat oven to 400F/200C.
 Soak cherries in orange juice for 30 minutes.

-- Meanwhile, in a large bowl combine flour, baking powder and baking soda.
+- Meanwhile, in a large bowl combine flour, sugar, baking powder and baking soda.
 Cut butter into the flour mixture with a pastry blender or pulse it in a food processor until the mixture resembles bread crumbs.

 - Beat the eggs and milk with a fork and drain cherries.
 Make a well in the flour mixture and pour in the milk and eggs, add cherries and chocolate, mix well until you form soft dough.
 (If your dough is too sticky add a bit of flour).